Like myself, have you had a clear out/ organised your wardrobe and you’re left with some clothes you don’t want anymore?

 Charity shops need our support more than ever right now.
 Donate your clothes that are in good condition for someone else to love.

-- Local textile recycling spots.
+- Local textile recycling hubs.

 Clothing that isn’t in a good enough condition to be passed to a friend can be recycled at local textile banks often found in supermarket car parks.